 Column heading Explanation Customer name names of your customers.
 If an English version of the name is not easily produced from your automated systems show a customer code number and in a separate table list each code and name.
 Level of trade the level of trade of your domestic customer Model/grade/type commercial model/grade or type of the goods Product code code used in your records for the model/grade/type of the goods identified.
 Explain the product codes in your submission.
 Invoice number invoice number Invoice date invoice date Date of sale refer to the explanation at the beginning of this section.
 If you consider that a date other than the invoice date best establishes the material terms of sale and should be used, report that date.
 For example, order confirmation, contract, or purchase order date.

 Order number show order confirmation, contract or purchase order number if you have shown a date other than invoice date as being the date of sale.
-Delivery terms eg ex factory, free on truck, delivered into store Payment terms payment terms agreed with the customer eg. 60 days=60 etc Quantity quantity in units shown on the invoice eg kg.
+Delivery terms e.g. ex factory, free on truck, delivered into store Payment terms payment terms agreed with the customer eg. 60 days=60 etc. Quantity quantity in units shown on the invoice e.g. metres.
 Gross Invoice value gross value shown on invoice in the currency of sale, net of taxes.
-Discounts on the Invoice the amount of any discount deducted on the invoice on each transaction.
+Discounts on the the amount of any discount deducted on the invoice on each Invoice transaction.
 If a % discount applies show that % discount applying in another column.
 Other charges any other charges, or price reductions, that affect the net invoice value.
 Insert additional columns and provide description.
-Net invoice value in the currency of the exporting country the net invoice value expressed in your domestic currency as recorded in your accounting system Rebates or other Allowances the actual amount of any deferred rebates or allowances in the currency of sale Quantity discounts the actual amount of quantity discounts not deducted from the invoice.
+Net invoice value in the net invoice value expressed in your domestic currency as recorded in the currency of the your accounting system exporting country Rebates or other the actual amount of any deferred rebates or allowances in the currency Allowances of sale Quantity discounts the actual amount of quantity discounts not deducted from the invoice.
 Show a separate column for each type of quantity discount.
-Packing packing expenses Inland transportation Costs amount of inland transportation costs included in the selling price.
-Handling, loading And ancillary Expenses handling, loading & ancillary expenses.
-Warranty & Guarantee expenses warranty & guarantee expenses Technical assistance & other services expenses for after sale services such as technical assistance or installation costs.
+Packing packing expenses Inland transportation amount of inland transportation costs included in the selling price.
+Costs Handling, loading handling, loading & ancillary expenses.
+And ancillary Expenses Warranty & warranty & guarantee expenses Guarantee expenses Technical assistance expenses for after sale services such as technical assistance or & other services installation costs.
 Commissions commissions paid.
 If more than one type is paid insert additional columns of data.
 Other factors any other costs, charges or expenses incurred in relation to the domestic sales (include additional columns as required).
 See question D5.

-Costs marked with are explained in section E-2.
+Costs marked with \ are explained in section E-2.